emartineznunez/AutoMeKin/docs/scripts.md

 As already mentioned, the output files of the optimized TSs are stored in `tsdirLL_FA`.
-You can use a visualization program (e.g., molden) to analyze your results.
-Try, for instance:
+You can use a _visualization program (e.g., molden) to analyze your results_:
 ```
 molden tsdirLL_FA/ts1_FA.molden
 ````
-You can also watch the animation of trajectories, which are stored in the coordir folder inside `wrkdir`:
+You can also watch the _animation of trajectories_, which are stored in the coordir folder inside `wrkdir`:
 ```
 molden coordir/FA_dyn1.xyz
 ```
 Notice that the `coordir` folder is temporary.
 It is removed during the execution of a subsequent script.

-If you have access to several processors and want to run the dynamics in parallel, you can use the script `amk_parallel.sh`, which is executed interactively (a Zenity progress bar will appear on the screen).
+If you have access to several processors and want to _run the dynamics in parallel_, you can use the script `amk_parallel.sh`, which is executed interactively (a Zenity progress bar will appear on the screen).
 For instance, to submit 50 trajectories split in 5 different tasks (10 trajectories each) you should use:
 ```